Install Asset

 Chromium Embedded Framework as Godot 4.3 Native Module

 This repository provides C++ classes that wrap part of the Chromium Embedded Framework (CEF) API into a Godot 4.2+ native module (GDExtension).
 This enables web browser integration into your Godot 2D and 3D games for Linux, Windows and macOS.
-The name of this module is gdcef
+The name of this module is gdcef.

 TLDR: Compilation Steps